-This has been recognised through multiple industries-leading awards including the Universum World's Most Attractive Employers | 2020, Top Employer Award Egypt 2020, Top Employer Award Africa 2020, and Best Places to Work Award 2020.
+This has been recognised through multiple industries-leading awards including the Universum World's Most Attractive Employers | 2020, Top Employer Award Egypt 2020, Top Employer Award Africa 2020, Best Places to Work Award 2020, Great Place to Work Award from 2021 to 2022.
 During the past year, we have proven to be a great place for women through receiving the Egyptian Gender Equity Seal certification and earning the Award for best place for women.